chapel-lang/chapel/doc/rst/language/spec/variables.rst

       3

 A variable will also conflict with other symbols defined in the same scope that share a name with it.
-While two or more functions may share the same name if they have different argument lists (see :ref:`Function_Overloading`), a function cannot share a name with a variable in the same scope, for instance.
+While functions may share the same name (see :ref:`Function_Overloading`), a function sharing a name with a variable in the same scope will lead to conflicts.

 .. _Variable_Lifetimes: